cranx/node-tictactoe/README.md

 `node-tictactoe` is a simple multiplayer game written in CoffeeScript on node.js using express, async and socket.io.

-There is no authorization system so you can start several connections from different browser tabs.
+There is no authorization system so you can open several connections from different browser tabs.
 Also there is no way to reconnect to the game.

 You can [try it here](http://node-tictactoe.herokuapp.com/).